DevExpress/dotnet-eud/interface-elements-for-desktop/articles/pdf-viewer.md

 ---
 # PDF Viewer

-This section describes the **PDF Viewer** capabilities.
+This section describes the **PDF Viewer** features.

 The PDF Viewer can display PDF files with different document content such as text, images, vector graphics, etc.

 ![pdf-viewer-control-windows-forms](../images/img19650.jpg)

-The following sections are available:
+The section consists of the following articles:

 * [Manage Documents and Files](pdf-viewer/manage-documents-and-files.md)
 * [Print Documents](pdf-viewer/print-documents.md)